 - 1. Any contamination may ruin the Physical Developer working solution.
 To avoid contamination use clean glassware rinsed with tap water, then with distilled or nanopure water prior to beginning. - 2.
 Add 5 ml of solution A (20% silver nitrate solution) to 90 ml of solution B (reductant solution) in a beaker. - 3.
 Stir the working solution for approximately one minute with a clean glass/plastic stirring rod. - 4.
-Do not mix the working solution until you are ready to use it as it does not have a very long shelf life once mixed.
+Mix the working solution prior to use as it does not have a very long shelf life once mixed.

-Latent Prints Analytical Methods Physical Developer (PD) #19 Revision 2 Issue Date: 12/30/2016 Issuing Authority: Quality Manager
+Latent Prints Analytical Methods Physical Developer (PD) #19 Revision 5 Issue Date: 12/19/2017 Issuing Authority: Quality Manager